scriptotek/humord/README.md

 RoaldIII is also used to mix in mappings before exporting RDF/SKOS and MARC21.

-* `pip install -r requirements.txt` to install dependencies needed for the conversion.
+* `poetry install` to install dependencies needed for the conversion.
-* `doit build` to do the actual conversion.
+* `poetry run doit build` to do the actual conversion.
 This only runs if any of the source files have changed or any of the target files are missing.
 To force a conversion even if no files have changed, run `doit forget build && doit build` (useful during development).